 The PCC has taken the decision to purchase St Eligius' Church, converting long term money investment into 'bricks and mortar'.
-Parish share and grounds and property related maintenance work are ongoing major expenses Routine maintenance work has continued through the pandemic period.
-A generous giving response to a Covid pandemic appeal has largely covered the pandemic related income shortfall.
+Parish share and grounds and property related maintenance work are ongoing major expenses A generous giving response during the Covid pandemic period largely covered the pandemic related income shortfall and enabled routine maintenance to continue.
 Activity on longer term improvement projects on our 3 sites has intensified including £15,000 on exceptional grounds maintenance in 2022 whilst the financial recovery from Covid continues.
-Unrestricted expenditure exceeded income as anticipated in 2022.
+Unrestricted expenditure exceeded income as anticipated in 2022 and 2023.
 We have significant unrestricted reserves that are available to draw upon wisely.

 We aim to steward our resources wisely, allocating at least 10% of unrestricted congregational giving each year to mission activities beyond our own church, supporting vulnerable, homeless, and marginalised people, and managing all our costs responsibly.
-Our Parish Share, currently £166,000 a year, is being paid in full by direct debit.
+Our Parish Share, currently £162,000 a year, is being paid in full by direct debit.

-Examined accounts for 2022 are available on request.
-Accounts for 2023 are in the process of preparation.
+Examined accounts for 2023 are available on request.